openhab/openhab-google-assistant/docs/USAGE.md

 If arming fails and blocking zones have been configured with `securitySystemZone` and `blocking=true`, Google will attempt to check for zones that are causing the arming to fail.

-`ga=securitySystemTrouble` and `ga=securitySystemTroubleCode` are used in a `StatusReport` to report any errors on the alarm, e.g. a flat battery.
+`ga="securitySystemTrouble"` and `ga="securitySystemTroubleCode"` are used in a `StatusReport` to report any errors on the alarm, e.g. a flat battery.

 ```shell
 Group   gHouseAlarm "House Alarm" { ga="SecuritySystem" [ pinNeeded="1234", armLevels="L1=Level 1,L2=Level 2" ] }